Klosmi/WP-dev/WPDevNotes.md

 }
 ```

 Let's try adding some default styles to our theme.
+This is the default spacing (margin and padding) for blocks.
 Let's reset the the "margin" and "padding".
 In `"styles"` we add `"spacing"` property with the `"margin"` and `"padding"` properties.
 ```
 "styles" : {
   "spacing" : {